 This time I wanted to balance things out because number 1 of the list is something that most of us have at this time of year, we either get sick of eating it or end up throwing it away.
 It’s also cheap to buy in the New Year.

-- Bananas– give an immediate energy boost, also full of vitamin c and potassium.
+Bananas– These give an immediate energy boost, also full of vitamin c and potassium.

-- Apples – Full of fibre, cleans teeth and freshens breathe, but remove the pips.
+Apples – Full of fibre, cleans teeth and freshens breathe, (remove the pips)